Invest in Italy

 – first-degree relatives in the direct ascending line of the investor or his or her spouse, where they are dependent on them and there are no other sons in the country of origin

-– first-degree over 65 relatives in the direct ascending line of the investor or his or her spouse, when there are no other sons able to take charge for their care due to certified health reasons.
+– first-degree over 65 relatives in the direct ascending line of the investor or his or her spouse, when there are no other sons able to take charge of their care due to certified health reasons (Read more…).

 If interested in moving the fiscal residence to Italy, the investor could get a forfeit tax on the income earned abroad.